vercel/styled-jsx/readme.md

 ## Using in Next.js

-Next.js now has SWC compiler and transformer to transile it in fast speed.
+Next.js 12+ includes SWC compiler and transformer.
 You don't have to configure it in babel plugins.

 ## How It Works